-Science Collaboration: An autonomous body of scientists interested in a particular area of science enabled by the LSST dataset, which through precursor studies, simulations, and algorithm development lays the groundwork for the large-scale science projects the LSST will enable.
+Science Collaboration: An autonomous body of science entists interested in a particular area of science enabled by the LSST dataset, which through precursor studies, simulations, and algorithm development lays the groundwork for the large-scale science projects the LSST will enable.
 In addition to preparing their members to take full advantage of LSST early in its operations phase, the science collaborations have helped to define the system's science requirements, refine and promote the science case, and quality check design and development work.
-25 between datasets and metadata entities in a collection of data or archive..
-17, 48
+25

 Science Pipelines: The library of software components and the algorithms and processing pipelines assembled from them that are being developed by DM to generate science-ready data products from LSST images.
-The Pipelines may be executed at 3178 scale as part of LSST Prompt or Data Release processing, or pieces of them may be used in a standalone mode or executed through the Rubin Science Platform.
+The Pipelines may be executed at scale as part of LSST Prompt or Data Release processing, or pieces of them may be used in a standalone mode or executed through the Rubin Science Platform.
 The Science Pipelines are one component of the LSST Software Stack.
 6 seeing: An astronomical term for characterizing the stability of the atmosphere, as measured by the width of the point-spread function on images.
 The PSF width is also affected by a number of other factors, including the airmass, passband, and the telescope and camera optics.
 4, 11, 16, 24

 Science Platform: A set of integrated web applications and services deployed at the LSST Data Access Centers (DACs) through which the scientific community will access, visualize, and perform next-to-the-data analysis of the LSST data products.
-4, 5, 19, 44, 49 shape: In reference to a Source or Object, the shape is a functional characterization of its spatial intensity distribution, and the integral of the shape is the flux.
+4, 5, 19, 44, 46, 50 shape: In reference to a Source or Object, the shape is a functional characterization of its spatial intensity distribution, and the integral of the shape is the flux.
 Shape characterizations are a data product in the DIASource, DIAObject, Source, and Object catalogs.
-17, 19, 25, 31, 38
+17, 19, 25, 31, 40